Dr. Neel Aluru

 Adriane McDonald (Spelman College), 2018 Summer Student Fellow

-Ch’ng Chin Chin (Currently a Masters student at Brown University), 2018 Guest Student
+Ch’ng Chin Chin, 2018 Guest Student

 Veronica De Pascuale (Oberlin College), 2017 Summer Student Fellow